onyx-platform/onyx/doc/design/masterless.md

 - Peer Z begins by sending a `peer-gc` command to the log
 - Peer Z plays the log forward
 - Peer Z encounters its `peer-gc` command
-- Peer Z takes the set of nodes in the cluster and checks if their heartbeat nodes are still online
+- Peer Z takes the set of nodes in the cluster and checks if their pulse nodes are still online
-- Peer Z sends a `leave-cluster` command to the log for every peer who's heartbeat node is disconnected
+- Peer Z sends a `leave-cluster` command to the log for every peer who's pulse node is disconnected
 - Peer Z continues to play the log, and eventually runs into the case of it being the only peer in the cluster.
 It is then fully joined

 ##### Examples